 After being heavily bombed during World War II, the whole city is now experiencing an inspiring wave of modernity and creativity, becoming a real mecca for young and cool travellers looking for inspiring destinations off the beaten path.

-Kamila from Kami & The Rest of The World
+Contributed by Kamila from Kami & The Rest of The World

 Chernivtsi is probably my best discovery in Ukraine so far.
 Abroad the town is mostly known as the birthplace of the famous actress Mila Kunis but that’s not the reason why I went there.
 A very vivid description in one of the books made me plan my trip to Chernivtsi right away and I didn’t regret it for a single moment.
 The town was just the prettiest, with the stunning architecture, the multicultural past seen around every corner (and especially at the beautiful local cemetery) or charming main pedestrian street lined with cafes – it stole my heart right away!
 The biggest attraction of Chernivtsi, however, is the local university.
 The main building, that used to serve as the Residence of Bukovinian and Dalmatian Metropolitans, is listed on UNESCO World Heritage List.
 It looks just amazing, like from a fairy tale and Harry Potter movies could have been filmed there as well!
 There’re so many reasons to go to Chernivtsi but no matter which one you choose you’re in for a treat!
 The town is best reachable from Lviv, Ukraine, Suceava, Romania or Chisinau, Moldova.